Green Light Therapy Benefits: Natural Relief for Migraine and Headaches

 With those findings in mind, Dr. Burstein recognized an intriguing pattern in the conversations he had with his patients: they often said their headaches were worse on cloudy days.
 And because light on a cloudy day has different color characteristics than light on a sunny day, he realized the color of light might matter.

-Building on this work, they quickly started testing the narrow band of green light in a headache clinic in Boston, and were amazed to find that green light did not exacerbate the migraine patients’ symptoms or cause any negative side effects, and it helped them resume their lives.
+Building on this work, they quickly started testing the narrow band of green light in a headache clinic in Boston, and were amazed to find that green light:

-How to Green Light Therapy Into Your Routine
+How to Add Green Light Therapy Into Your Routine

 Light therapy devices are plentiful and serve a number of purposes.
 A few of the most common devices include SAD devices, skin light therapy devices, and green light therapy devices.